raspberrypilearning/push-button-stop-motion/worksheet.md

     omxplayer animation.mp4
     ```

-1. Optionally, you can adjust the frame rate by editing the rendering command.
+    Optionally, you can adjust the frame rate by editing the rendering command.
 Try changing `-r 10` (10 frames per second) to another number.

-1. You can also change the filename of the rendered video to stop it from overwriting your first attempt.
+    You can also change the filename of the rendered video to stop it from overwriting your first attempt.
 To do this, change `animation.mp4` to something else.

+## What next?

+- Why not share your video - try uploading it to YouTube!
+- Now you know how to wire up a button to take a picture with the camera module, what else can you use this for?
+- Could you do something similar for a time-lapse video?
+- What could you use instead of a button?
+A motion sensor?
+- Instead of making a video, what else could you do with photos taken with the camera module?
+You could post them to Twitter!